vacp2p/rfc/waku.md

 ## Specification

-All Waku messages sent as ÐΞVp2p Wire Protocol packets should be RLP-encoded arrays of data containing two objects: integer packet code followed by another object (whose type depends on the packet code).
+All Waku messages sent as ÐΞVp2p Wire Protocol packets SHOULD be RLP-encoded arrays of data containing two objects: packet code followed by another object (whose type depends on the packet code).

 If Waku node does not support a particular packet code, it should just ignore the packet without generating any error.